OG-Matcha/Django_Weather/README.md

 # Django_Weather
- This is a django practice project
+This is a simple weather detector built with Django.